IronCoreLabs/try-cloaked-search/README.md

 ## Get Cloaked Search Running

-Check out the [try-cloaked-search](https://github.com/IronCoreLabs/try-cloaked-search) git repo.
+Clone the [try-cloaked-search](https://github.com/IronCoreLabs/try-cloaked-search) git repo.

 ```bash
 git clone https://github.com/IronCoreLabs/try-cloaked-search.git
 ```

-All other commands are assumed be run from within this checkout.
+All other commands are assumed be run from within the cloned repo.

 ### Start Cloaked Search and Elasticsearch